aggle/public_wifi/sph_docs/source/index.rst

 ..
-PUBLIC_WIFI documentation master file, created by sphinx-quickstart on Tue Apr 27 10:11:12 2021.
+PUBLIC WIFI documentation master file, created by sphinx-quickstart on Fri May 21 21:46:14 2021.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to PUBLIC_WIFI's documentation!
+Welcome to PUBLIC WIFI's documentation!
 =======================================

 .. toctree::
    :maxdepth: 2
    :caption: Contents:

+   readme
+   modules

 Indices and tables
 ==================